SamanSathenjeri/nano-deepseekV3/README.md

 ##### Usage:

-How to train the nano-DeepseekV3 model?
+How to train the nano-DeepseekV3 model on the TinyStories Dataset?
 > python model/train.py

 How to run this model?